 Here’s what I recommend: If you have unaddressed fears about what you want to do, work through them first.
 Identify what they are and tackle them one by one.
 If you’re financially strapped, stay on in your job first.
 Build your bridge (see point #4 above), then quit only when you’re financially able to.
 If you’re worried about failing, create a contingency plan ready (point #5).
 Build a solid plan (point #3), and then take action on it.

 Sort through your ****.
 Be clear about what you want.
-Don’t take 1 step forward only to take 2 steps back; rather, stand still, work through your stuff, then take action.
+Don’t take one step forward only to take two steps back; rather, stand still, work through your stuff, then take action.
 Because hey: when you are clear about what you want and follow up with relentless action, the universe will give you what you want.
 I know that because I’ve seen it happen, not just for me, but for countless of my clients, course participants, and readers.
 And I know it’s waiting to happen to you.

 Be sure to read: